 ~$38 · 6 oz

-First Aid Beauty Ultra Repair Cream was formulated for sensitive, irritated, and eczema-prone skin — making it a natural fit for pregnancy skin that's become reactive.
-The star ingredient is colloidal oatmeal (an FDA-recognized skin protectant), paired with shea butter, allantoin, and ceramides for intensive moisture.
+First Aid Beauty Ultra Repair Cream was formulated for sensitive and eczema-prone-feeling skin, which can make it useful when pregnancy skin becomes more reactive.
+The star ingredient is colloidal oatmeal, paired with shea butter, allantoin, and ceramides for intensive moisture.
 The formula contains no retinoids, no synthetic fragrance (some formulations are unscented), and no chemical sunscreen filters.
 It absorbs more completely than a pure shea butter cream while delivering similar barrier support.

 Best for: Dry, sensitive, or eczema-prone skin during pregnancy that needs intensive barrier support.